Total 204 Questions

 Explanation:

-C. Gift Entry Manager is for batch gift data entry and donation processing, unrelated to event management.
+C. Gift Entry Manager This tool is used for batch gift entry and donation processing.
+It supports Advancement operations but does not provide event registration or agenda functionality.

 The university Development office wants to present social media ads to constituents who demonstrate low engagement is email campaigns.
 The department uses Marketing Cloud Corporate Edition for Campaign management.